 In a profound work that pivots from the biggest questions about American history and ideals to the most intimate concerns of a father for his son, the author offers a powerful new framework for understanding our nation’s history and current crisis.
 Americans have built an empire on the idea of “race,” a falsehood that damages us all but falls most heavily on the bodies of black women and men—bodies exploited through slavery and segregation, and, today, threatened, locked up, and murdered out of all proportion.
 What is it like to inhabit a black body and find a way to live within it?
 And how can we all honestly reckon with this fraught history and free ourselves from its burden?

-"A Class Divided" is a 1985 episode of the PBS series Frontline.
+"A Class Divided" is an episode of the PBS series Frontline.
 It profiles the Iowa schoolteacher Jane Elliott and her class of 3rd graders, who took part in a class exercise about discrimination and prejudice in 1970 and reunited in the present day to recall the experience.

 Although the Civil Rights Act of 1964 legally desegregated the South, discrimination was still rampant in certain areas, making it very difficult for blacks to register to vote.
 In 1965, an Alabama city became the battleground in the fight for suffrage.
 Despite violent opposition, Dr. Martin Luther King Jr. (David Oyelowo) and his followers pressed forward on an epic march from Selma to Montgomery, and their efforts culminated in President Lyndon Johnson signing the Voting Rights Act of 1965.